kanugoyal/FoodApp_Angular/frontend/README.md

 - Calculating the total price of the order.
 - Proceeding to the checkout page.

-## Stage 2: Backend (Node.js) and Database (MongoDB)

-The next stage of the project will focus on building the backend using Node.js and setting up the MongoDB database.
-The backend will handle user authentication, process orders, manage restaurant data, and interact with the database for data storage.

-## Future Development

-In the subsequent stages, we will work on the following features:

-- Implementing user authentication and authorization on the backend.
-- Building RESTful APIs for handling user registration, login, and order processing.
-- Integrating the backend with MongoDB for data storage.
-- Adding admin functionalities to manage restaurants and their menus.
-- Implementing real-time order tracking and notifications.

 Please note that this Readme will be updated as the project progresses through different stages.